arcanemachine/traefik-generic/README.md

 In `local` mode, the dashboard is unsecured by default.

-- To enable basic authentication, uncomment lines 25 and 41 in the `compose.local.yaml` files.
+- To enable basic authentication, uncomment lines 25 and 41 in the `compose.config-local.yaml` file.
   - The default credentials are `admin` and `password`.
     - The password is hashed.
 To change the default password, you will need to [generate a new password hash](#set-custom-authentication-credentials).
   - Make sure you change the credentials (or disable the dashboard in `./etc/traefik.yml`) if this service will be accessible from the Internet!